dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/04-Sept-2023/product-docs-summer-rn.md

 sidebar_position: 09
 ---

 Hello from dbt's Product Documentation team: @mirnawong1, @matthewshaver, @nghi-ly, and @runleonarun!
-We’d like to start by thanking the 22 new community contributors to docs.getdbt.com :pray: We'd also like to recognize all of the docs and support we get from the Developer Experience team: @jasnonaz @gwenwindflower @dbeatty10 @dataders @joellabes @Jstein77 @dave-connors-3!
+We'd like to recognize all of the docs and support from our partner team, Developer Experience: @jasnonaz @gwenwindflower @dbeatty10 @dataders @joellabes @Jstein77 @dave-connors-3!

 What a busy summer!
 We merged 256 PRs between July 1st and August 31.
 Here's what's new to [docs.getdbt.com](http://docs.getdbt.com/):